 At first glance, finding a vertex in a sink component quickly seems quite hard.
 However, we can quickly find a vertex in a source component using the standard depth-first search.
 A source component is a strong component of G that corresponds to a source in scc(G).
-Specifically, we compute finishing times for the vertices of G as follows:
+Specifically, we compute finishing times (otherwise known as post-order labeling) for the vertices of G as follows.